 &lt;sup>3 Reynolds (1998) also implies a moral imperative in considering the material conditions for non-tenure-track faculty.
 She suggests that "given the complexity of trying to make concrete or measurable changes, it seems one way to improve the status of non-tenure track faculty in composition is to examine closely the spaces in which we ask them to work, the condition of those spaces, and the assumptions about time and space that control workers' daily environments" (p.
 31).
-First-year writing at Ball State is predominantly taught by non-tenure-track faculty, who, up until the laptop classroom renovations, were allotted one, often old, dealter computer per office (two faculty members per office).
-The laptop classroom change the work they do?
+First-year writing at Ball State is predominantly taught by non-tenuretrack faculty, who, up until the laptop classroom renovations, were allotted one, often old, desktop computer per office (two faculty members per office).
+The laptop classroom renovations allowed us to get new computers to writing program faculty that they could use in their offices, classrooms, or homes.

+change the work they do?
 As teachers ourselves, we knew from the start that our decisions had to be governed not by what teachers in the department might do with technology and teaching spaces but, instead, by what they most likely would do with technology and teaching spaces, given not only the natural limits on their time and energy but also their individual preferences as teachers.
 We needed to make sure that our new laptop-ready rooms, though novel, would feel like a naturally emerging development in the ecology of our program, rather than a sudden, terrain-wrecking cataclysm, and we hoped, also, that our solutions might help teachers in our program to emerge-gradually and naturally-from the present ecology as they discovered unanticipated ways to make use of our portable ecology.